What are others in the community doing?

 Join a local group

 There are a large number of local environmental groups and organisations across the borough that you can join.
-They include the below.
+You can find up to date information on local environmental groups on Habitats & Heritage's website as well as those listed below.

 Local environmental organisations